BiElisa/interThermalRadConvFoam/run/Fogo/README.txt

 Pico do Fogo erption 2014-2015 (Cape Verde) - real lava flow test case
 ======================

-This test case reproduces the early hours of the effusive eruption occurred during the Pico do Fogo erption 2014-2015 (Cape Verde) [1,2].
+Simulation of the early hours of the effusive eruption occurred at Pico do Fogo (Cape Verde) 2014-2015 [1,2].
 This test case uses the real topography of Pico do Fogo and accounts for two vents as eruptive sources.
 Lava is modelled as a fluid with a temperature dependent viscosity that exchanges heat flux with the ground through conduction and with the air through radiation and convection.

 Executing: